The 8 ACTUAL Reasons Why Your Guitar Strings Are Breaking (No 6 We’ve All Done)

 3. Playing style causes guitar strings to break

-Some younger beginners (specifically teen males) I’ve taught over the years tend to strum and pick far too hard.
+Some younger beginners (specifically teen males, just an honest observation!)
+I’ve taught over the years tend to strum and pick far too hard.
 This doesn’t only result in a bad sound, but it makes your strings more prone to breakage.

-The Fix: 1) Assess your playing technique and refine.
+1) Assess your playing technique and refine it.
 Work on mastering control and feel so that you don’t strike the strings too hard.
-Add dynamics to your playing and don't just pound away at the strings like a sledge-hammer.
+Add dynamics to your playing, and don’t just pound away at the strings like a sledgehammer.

 4. Rough fret edges on your guitar fretboard can cause guitar strings to break